Office of International Relations

 2. Passport

-3. Resident Card
+3. Residence Card

-4. Certificate of Enrollment
+4. Certificate of Enrollment (See Formalities (on campus) 4.
+Issue of Certificates)

-5. Academic Transcript (for degree-course students) or Certificate of Research Subject (for research students)
+6. Certificate of Research Subject (for research students) ⇒Office of International Students

 • Re-entry Permit